DigiPressApps/dpa-ai-assistant/readme.txt

 4. Click "upload".. then browse to the .zip file downloaded from this page.
 5. Click "Install".. and then "Activate plugin".

+== Usage ==

+1. Create an account at OpenAI and Stability AI.
+2. Create API keys and insert in the plugin settings (DPAPPS -> AI Assistant -> Settings).
+3. Enjoy the features of AI Assistant.
+More details and documentation in [here](https://dpapps.net/docs/docs-ai-assistant/).

 == Frequently Asked Questions ==

 = What is the "DPA AI Assistant" plugin? =
 "DPA AI Assistant" is a plugin that uses the power of GPT to help you create high-quality content for your website.
 This plugin also allows you to generate blog post ideas, write articles, and create entire pages in seconds.

 == Screenshots ==

 1. Chat screen
 2. Image generation screen
 3. Writer screen #1